ynput/OpenPype/website/docs/artist_hosts_blender.md

 Publishing rig is done in same way as publishing everything else.
 Save your scene and go **OpenPype → Publish**.
 For more detail see [Publisher](artist_tools#publisher).

 ### Loading rigs

 You can load rig with [Loader](artist_tools.md#loader).
 Go **OpenPype → Load...**, select your rig, right click on it and click **Link rig (blend)**.

+## Layouts in Blender

+A layout is a set of elements that populate a scene.
+OpenPype allows to version and manage those sets.

+### Publishing a layout

+Working with Set dresses is very easy.
+Just load your assets into scene with [Loader](artist_tools.md#loader) (**OpenPype → Load...**).
+Populate your scene as you wish, translate each piece to fit your need.
+When ready, select all imported stuff and go **OpenPype → Create...** and select **Layout**.
+When selecting rigs, you need to select only the armature, the geometry will automatically be included.
+This will create set containing your selection and marking it for publishing.

+Now you can publish is with **OpenPype → Publish**.

+### Loading layouts

+You can load a Layout using [Loader](artist_tools.md#loader) (**OpenPype → Load...**).
+Select your layout, right click on it and select **Link Layout (blend)**.
+This will populate your scene with all those models you've put into layout.